DefElement/DefElement/pages/adding-an-implementation.md

 ### The verification page

 As it is an example library, simplefem is hidden from the main verification index pages, but can be viewed at [defelement.org/verification/simplefem.html](/verification/simplefem.html).

+### Verification of non-Python libraries

+For finite element implementations without a Python interface, DefElement include some helper functions to make interfacing these implementations for verification easier.
+For more details, see the [verification and JIT guide](verification-and-jit.md)